Islamophobia in the United States: 2020s

+In November 2023, after the start of the Middle Eastern crisis (2023–present), President Joe Biden nominated Adeel A. Mangi to be the first Muslim appeals court judge.
+Catherine Cortez Masto, Joe Manchin, Jacky Rosen, and Senate Republicans said they would not vote to confirm Mangi.
+Islamophobia has been aimed at New York City Mayor Zohran Mamdani.
+In March 2026, Representative Randy Fine tweeted "We need more Islamophobia, not less."
+After Representative Andy Ogles tweeted "Muslims don’t belong in American society", House Speaker Mike Johnson said "the demand to impose Sharia law in America is a serious problem.
+That’s what animates this."
+The immigration policy of the second Trump administration has increased Republican's Islamophobia including opposition to EPIC City, Texas.

+In December 2025, US Representatives Chip Roy (R-TX) and Keith Self (R-TX) founded the Sharia-Free America Caucus, which seeks to ban sharia law and restrict Muslim immigration.
+As of 2026 the caucus has 66 members in the US House of Representatives.
+In February 2026, the Council on American-Islamic Relations designated the caucus an anti-Muslim hate group, noting that the caucus's agenda "would effectively render the practice of Islam illegal in the United States."

 In elections

 During the 2016 presidential election, a rise of anti-Muslim sentiment and the propagation of right-wing fake news articles demonizing Muslims and Islam was prominent.

 Since 2016 and particularly during the 2018 midterm elections, anti-Muslim sentiment was common as Muslim candidates ran for office throughout the country.
 Anti-Muslim rhetoric was almost exclusively produced by Republican candidates and campaigns.
 According to a 2020 study, bots and a few influential pundits amplified Islamophobic rhetoric during the 2018 elections.
 While surveyed Muslim candidates reported facing little Islamophobia when face to face with constituents, most did report high levels of Islamophobia during their campaigns.
 The study concluded that online narratives surrounding Muslim candidates was disproportionately Islamophobic due to the exaggerated influence of a few anti-Muslim accounts on the online attitudes of some netizens.